NotsoanoNimus/HTML-to-XHTML/README.md

 </html>
 ```

-Notice the few tags that have adjusted and become nested properly now according to the XHTML standard.
-Can you spot the other changes (aside from the formatting)?
 ![An example of the conversion results from the above file.](https://raw.githubusercontent.com/NotsoanoNimus/Pretty-Cool-XHTML/master/docs/conversionResults.png)

+_Notice the few tags that have adjusted and become nested properly now according to the XHTML standard, as well as the corrected document formatting._

-### Important Note
+## Important Note
 The generated XHTML from this utility has two output options:
 - Pretty Printed (neat formatting).
 - Minimized.